Key terms and acronyms used in CONNECT.

 Allow users to participate in or engage with music in-game

 Ex.
-Competitive rhythm games and musical gameplay experiences such as Fortnite Festival
+Musical gameplay experiences that are part of larger games, such as Fortnite Festival

 Ex.
 RPGs that permit simulation of singing, dancing or playing along with a track